a-heintz/interaction-network-fpga-opencl/README.md

 ```
 python process_data.py ./configs/train_IN_LP_5.yaml
 ```
 Data paths need to be re-set inside each config file in the "configs" folder.
+Additionally, several slurm scripts contain procedures for training the IN and re-formatting data through the slurm workload manager.

 Several bash scripts are provided to easily set up the necessary environment and compile the code on the FPGAs.
 The only change that needs to be made is to re-set data and local path locations inside each script.